Premiers’ conference ends with a focus on opening of “economic corridors”

 The Premier said he will continue to advocate to support local businesses in the North.

-“We’re also in a situation where, because we’re a small economy, we’re a developing economy, we need to ensure that when we’re spending money in the North that it’s it’s benefiting Northerners.
+“We’re also in a situation where, because we’re a small economy, we’re a developing economy, we need to ensure that when we’re spending money in the North that it’s benefiting Northerners.
 We’re not opposed to companies from other parts of Canada to come up here and do business and work, but we need to make sure that we have the ability to support local businesses, so that we don’t just become a colony for the rest of Canada,” he added.

-As the Western Premiers conference concluded, Dene First Nation leaders, including Dene National Chief George Mackenzie were vocal about what they said was a lack of Indigenous acknowledgement and engagement at the conference.
+As the Western Premiers conference concluded, Dene First Nation leaders, including Dene National Chief George Mackenzie, were vocal about what they said was a lack of Indigenous acknowledgement and engagement at the conference.

 Dene National Chief George Mackenzie issued a statement on May 22 regarding the May 21 reception held at the N.W.T.
 Legislative Assembly: